Auction Conveyancing Specialists

 3. Auction Legal Pack becomes available to review

-Normally 2-5 days prior to auction date the auction pack becomes available to view.
-It isn't mandatory to use a solicitor to review the documents, however many savvy buyers do.
+Normally, the auction pack becomes available to view 2-5 days before the auction date.
+It isn't mandatory to use a solicitor to review the documents; however, many savvy buyers do.

 4. Auction takes place.

-If you win then you pay your 10% deposit on the day and are contractually bound to buy the property.
+If you win, you pay your 10% deposit on the day and are contractually bound to buy the property.
 Read our - Top tips for buying at auction property

 5. Post Auction Conveyancing

-You solicitor handles the completion for the date set in the contract; normally 21 to 56 days after auction.
+Your solicitor handles the completion for the date set in the contract, normally 21 to 56 days after the auction.

 What documents are included within the Auction Legal Pack?

-Whilst the above is what you should receive when buying property at auction the legal pack can lack information; especially if it is a repossession auction because the seller didn't live in or own the property so they have very little or knowledge of the auction property.
-This is why you need specialist auction solicitors to review the legal pack prior to the auction and report what information you do not have and flag issues in what documents have been provided.
+Whilst the above is what you should receive when buying property at auction, the legal pack can lack information, especially if it is a repossession auction because the seller didn't live in or own the property, so they have very little knowledge of the auction property.
+This is why you need specialist auction solicitors to review the legal pack before the auction.
+The review should highlight missing information and flag issues in what documents have been provided.

 Freehold Pre-Auction Report Review